slalli/extendMprojects/README.md

 It will, additionally:
 - format the extended notation as upper case or lower case
-- indent the code (not the labels or comments as 1st char) as follows:
+- indent the code (not the labels or comments at 1st char) in one of the following way:
   - 1 char
   - 4 chars
   - TAB
   - as it is
 - save the new files with three options:
-  - replace the current routine files
+  - replace the original routine files
-  - replace and rename the old files
+  - replace the original and rename the old files
   - create new files and leave the original intact

 Simply copy the M routine anywhere in your system mapped to $zroutines and run it by executing (from the M prompt):